goshiphq/goship-cms/content/articles/international-shipping.md

 ---
-title: Shipping to Canada Guide
+title: International Shipping Guide | GoShip
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/international-shipping.jpg
 description: If you are a small business or an individual who ships goods throughout the U.S., you have probably thought about expanding your customer base to Canada.
-GoShip.com provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!
+GoShip provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!
-keywords: ltl ftl less than truckload full truckload canada international
+keywords: international shipping
 ---
 \*If you are a small business or an individual who ships goods throughout the U.S., you have probably thought about expanding your customer base to Canada.
-GoShip.com provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!
+GoShip provides reliable international shipping services to and from Canada, and can help you enter the global market smoothly!

-# Shipping to Canada Guide
+# International Shipping Guide

 Canada is the second-largest country in the world and is an important trade destination for many U.S. shippers.
 Small businesses often think of expanding shipping to Canada, and it is a perfect start to enter the global market.
 Nearly 60% of Canadians shop at U.S. online marketplaces, which means there are plenty of opportunities for business development.

 If you consider expanding to Canada, the first thing to think about is a seamless shipping platform.
-GoShip.com offers a wide range of shipping services across the northern border.
+GoShip offers a wide range of [shipping services](https://www.goship.com/shipping-services/) across the northern border.
 Regardless of your shipment's size, we will move your goods to and from Canada.
-With our advanced technology and resources, GoShip.com makes your shipping to Canada smooth and easy.
+With our advanced technology and resources, GoShip makes  shipping to Canada smooth and easy.

 ## How to ship freight to Canada?

 1. Describe your shipment, including accurate information about dimensions, weight, and freight type, and declare what exactly you are shipping.
-2. Get your [free estimate](https://app.goship.com/#/landing) at GoShip.com and choose from the list of available carriers.
+2. Get your [free estimate](https://www.goship.com/shipping-services/ltl-less-than-truckload-quote/) at GoShip and choose from the list of available carriers.
 3. Fill in all of the required information about your shipment.
 4. Process the required documentation with our licensed customs broker (if you do not have one)
 5. You're all set!
-Stay tuned and track your shipment through GoShip.com.
+Stay tuned and track your shipment through GoShip.

 ![truckload freight in canada](images/truckload-freight-canada.jpg "FTL and LTL freight in Canada")